Traditional Albanian Food: The Best Albanian Cuisine And Drinks To Try

 This is a typical Balkan dish, often served in pieces of 5 to 10 per plate and with sour cream, onions, and cheese.
 Sometimes, it comes as stuffing in a flatbread for an easy on-the-go snack.

 Although many Albania tourist attractions lie inland, in Tirana and the mountains, a visit to the Albanian Adriatic and Ionian coasts is essential to understand what this country is about fully.
-After all, Albania has a rather long coast lined with beaches, coves, and cliffs.
+After all, Albania has a relatively long coast lined with beaches, coves, and cliffs.
 Additionally, there are also a few amazing rivers and lakes, most notably Lake Skadar.

 All this, of course, results in an abundance of fish and seafood in Albania.
 You’ll find some of the best places in Albania to eat and drink in cities located near water, such as Saranda and Shkoder.
 While you’ll find fish prepared in lots of different ways, grilled fish is the most popular.
 Albania’s common fish and seafood dishes include trout, carp, eel, sea bass, prawn, octopus, and calamari.